maria-antoniak/sync-paperpile-obsidian/README.md

 - A `Papers/` folder exists in your Obsidian vault
 - A `Removed Papers/` folder exists inside of that folder
 - Markdown files are created for your papers
-- Tags appear correctly in Obsidian
-- Links in the metadata work properly

 <br>